Dismissal is when your employer ends your employment - they do not always have to give you notice.

-There are some situations where you can be dismissed immediately - eg for violence.
+There are some situations where you can be dismissed immediately for example for violence.

 Getting your dismissal in writing

-You have the right to ask for a written statement from your employer giving the reasons why you’ve been dismissed if you are an employee and have completed 2 years’ service (1 year if you started before 6 April 2012).
+You have the right to ask for a written statement from your employer giving the reasons why you have been dismissed if you are an employee and have completed two years’ service (one year if you started before 6 April 2012).